The64thGamer/cheeseepedia/content/w4p392z6mgggtq6v/content.md

-The ***Winchester Grand Opening Advertisement* was distributed by the Atari sub-division of Warner Communications Incorporated in May 1977, to advertise the new family concept of Chuck E. Cheese's Pizza Time Theatre which would make its debut on {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} located in the Town & Country Shopping Center in San Jose, California.**
+The ***Winchester Grand Opening Advertisement* was distributed by the Atari sub-division of Warner Communications Incorporated in May 1977, to advertise the new family concept of Chuck E. Cheese's Pizza Time Theatre which would make its debut on [San Jose, CA (370 S Winchester Blvd)] located in the Town & Country Shopping Center in San Jose, California.**

 ## History